itsXell/MediaNews/README.md

 # Technique & Methods

 ## NewsListController
 In the NewsListController, the news are load from https://gnews.io and the application will save it into persistent storage which using third-party library call Cache (https://github.com/hyperoslo/Cache) which will use in case of no internet connection and using will still able to see the news in the NewsListView.
-The content in the persistent storage will expire in 7 days.!
+The content in the persistent storage will expire in 7 days.

 <img width="491" alt="Screen Shot 2564-11-25 at 23 09 42" src="https://user-images.githubusercontent.com/49471123/143481693-bd783d3c-9e25-4e5d-884d-01c4599db0d5.png">

 All the article in the new are display by using webview.